 Summer Curry: Eggplant, Okra, Pumpkin...etc

-This combination is also known as "summer vegetable curry" in Japan.
-Tomatoes, courgette, and bell peppers are also commonly used, and many summer vegetables are beautifully colored, making the dish vibrant and fresh.
+This combination is also known as “summer vegetable curry” in Japan.
+Tomatoes, zucchini, and bell peppers are also commonly used, and many summer vegetables are beautifully colored, making the dish vibrant and fresh.

-The difference is that these vegetables are grilled separately, rather than simmered with the curry roux.
-This is because many summer vegetables are soft and lose their shape and texture.
+The difference is that these vegetables are grilled separately rather than simmered with the curry roux.
+This is because many summer vegetables are soft and lose shape and texture.

-Some people even use grilled tomato for summer vegetable curry!
+Some people even use grilled tomatoes for summer vegetable curry!

 - Eggplant (Aubergine)